Jim Bunning: Second Senate term

 In February 2009, at the Hardin County Republican Party's Lincoln Day Dinner, while discussing conservative judges, Bunning predicted that Supreme Court Justice Ruth Bader Ginsburg would likely be dead from pancreatic cancer within nine months.
 Bunning later apologized if he had offended Ginsburg with his remarks and offered his thoughts and prayers to Ginsburg.
 In an NPR interview in July 2019, Ginsburg noted that he was dead, and she was "very much alive".
-Ginsburg died only 14 months later.

 Bunning was the only senator to miss the Senate's historic Christmas Eve 2009 vote on the health care reform bill; he cited family commitments as his reason for missing the vote.
 The bill passed without any Republican votes, 60–39.

 On February 25, 2010, Bunning objected to a proposal of unanimous consent for an extension of unemployment insurance, COBRA, and other federal programs, citing that this extension was not pay-as-you-go.
 He proposed an amendment which sought to find the funds to pay for the bill from the Stimulus Bill of 2009, and declared that he supported the unemployed, but that a bill such as this only adds to the growing deficit and that it should be paid for immediately.

 I have offered to do the same thing for the same amount of time.
 The only difference that I have. ... is that I believe we should pay for it. ...
 There are going to be other bills brought to this floor that are not going to be paid for, and I'm going to object every time they do it.

 Senator Bob Corker joined Bunning, while other senators worked to cease his objections until 11:48 p.m.
 EST. When Senator Jeff Merkley urged him to drop his objections to vote on a 30-day extension of benefits, Bunning responded "tough shit."
 On March 2, Bunning finally agreed to end his objection to the bill in exchange for a vote on his amendment to pay for the package.
 It failed 53–43 on a procedural vote.
 The extension of unemployment benefits then passed by a vote of 78–19.